sadukie/data-adventurer-blog/_posts/2021-10-13-getting-an-r-jupyter-kernel-in-azure-data-studio.md

 Jupyter kernels installed: python3, powershell, pysparkkernel, sparkkernel, sparkrkernel
 ```

-I was frustrated that there wasn’t a simple R kernel for me to work with locally.
-But wait… there’s hope.
+I was frustrated that there wasn't a simple R kernel for me to work with locally.
+But wait… there's hope.

 ## Installing the R Jupyter Kernel